RiemaLabs/modular-indexer-committee/README.md

 <img src="assets/logo.svg" width="400px" alt="Nubit Logo" />

+***Warning!*** *This release is specifically for the Pre-alpha Testnet and may include changes that are not backward compatible in the future.*

 ## Background
 Modular Indexer, as a part of a comprehensive indexing solution, consists of two key components: the Modular Indexer (Committee) and the [Modular Indexer (Light)](https://github.com/RiemaLabs/modular-indexer-light).
 This architecture introduces a fully user-verified execution layer for meta-protocols on Bitcoin.
 By leveraging the immutable and decentralized nature of Bitcoin, it provides a Turing-complete execution layer capable of running complex logic beyond the script language's limitations of Bitcoin itself.